tamarin-prover/tamarin-prover/manual/src/003_example.md

 rule models it receiving a response.
 The third rule models the server, both receiving the message and responding in one single rule.

-Note that we model all applications of cryptographic algorithms explicitly.
-Call `tamarin-prover Tutorial.spthy` to inspect the finite variants of the `Serv_1` rule, which list all possible interactions of the destructors used, or see below for detail.
-In our proof search, we will consider all these interactions.

 We also model that the server explicitly checks that the first component of the request is equal to `'1'`.
 We model this by logging the claimed equality and then adapting the security property such that